algosec/algosec-puppet/README.md

 ## Limitations

-This module has only been tested with AlgoSec 2017.2.0 and 2017.3.0
+This module has only been tested with AlgoSec 2017.2 and up.

 ## Development